minetest-mods-camp/arena_lib/DOCS.md

 ### 1.2 Setting up an arena
 Two things are needed to have an arena up to go: spawners and signs.
 There are two functions for that:
-* `arena_lib.set_spawner(sender, mod, arena_name, spawner_ID)`
+* `arena_lib.set_spawner(sender, mod, arena_name, <teamID_or_name>, <param>, <ID>)`: spawners can't exceed the maximum players of an arena and, more specifically, they must be the same number
+* `arena_lib.set_sign(sender, <pos, remove>, <mod, arena_name>)`: there must be one and only one sign per arena.
+Signs are the bridge between the arena and the rest of the world

+#### 1.2.1 Editor
+From version 3.0.0, arena_lib comes with a fancy editor via hotbar so you don't have to configure and memorise a lot of commands (if you still want to go full CLI/chat though, skip this paragraph).
+In order to use the editor, the specified arena must be disabled and no other players must be editing the same arena.
+The rest is pretty straightforward :D and if you're not sure of what something does, just open the inventory and read its name.
+The function calling the editor is
-* `arena_lib.set_sign(sender, mod, arena_name)`
+`arena_lib.enter_editor(sender, mod, arena_name)`

+#### 1.2.2 CLI
+If you don't want to rely on the hotbar, or you want both the editor and the commands via chat, here's how the commands work.

-#### 1.2.1 Spawners
+##### 1.2.2.1 Spawners
-`arena_lib.set_spawner(sender, arena_name, spawner_ID)` creates a spawner where the sender is standing, so be sure to stand where you want the spawn point to be.
+`arena_lib.set_spawner(sender, mod, arena_name, <teamID_or_name>, <param>, <ID>)` creates a spawner where the sender is standing, so be sure to stand where you want the spawn point to be.
-`spawner_ID` is optional and it does make a difference: with it, it overrides an existing spawner (if exists), without it, it creates a new one.
-Spawners can't exceed the maximum players of an arena and, more specifically, the must be the same number.
+* `teamID_or_name` can be both a string and a number.
+It must be specified if your arena uses teams
+* `param` is a string, specifically "overwrite", "delete" or "deleteall". "deleteall" aside, the other ones need an ID after them.
+Also, if a team is specified with deleteall, it will only delete the spawners belonging to that team
+* `ID` is the spawner ID, for `param`
-I suggest you using [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy and connect the `set_spawner` function to two separate subcommands such as:
+I suggest you using [ChatCmdBuilder](https://rubenwardy.com/minetest_modding_book/en/players/chat_complex.html) by rubenwardy and connect the `set_spawner` function to a few subcommands such as:

 ```

-local mod = "mymod" --more about this later
+local mod = "mymod" -- more about this later

 ChatCmdBuilder.new("NAMEOFYOURCOMMAND", function(cmd)

+	-- for creating spawners without teams
 	cmd:sub("setspawn :arena", function(sender, arena)
 	  arena_lib.set_spawner(sender, mod, arena)
 	end)

+	-- for creating spawners with teams
-      cmd:sub("setspawn :arena :spawnID:int", function(sender, arena, spawn_ID)
+	cmd:sub("setspawn :arena :team:word", function(sender, arena, team)
-          arena_lib.set_spawner(sender, mod, arena, spawn_ID)
+          arena_lib.set_spawner(sender, mod, arena, team)
       	end)

+	-- for using 'param' (just pass a random number for deleteall as it won't matter)
+	cmd:sub("setspawn :arena :param:word :ID:int", function(sender, arena, param, ID)
+	  arena_lib.set_spawner(sender, mod, arena, nil, param, ID)
+	end)

+	-- for using 'param' with teams
+	cmd:sub("setspawn :arena :team:word :param:word :ID:int", function(sender, arena, team, param, ID)
+	  arena_lib.set_spawner(sender, mod, arena, team, param, ID)
+	end)

    [etc.]
 ```

-#### 1.2.2 Signs
+##### 1.2.2.2 Signs
-`arena_lib.set_sign(sender, mod, arena_name)` gives the player an item to hit a sign with.
-There must be one and one only sign for arena, and when hit it becomes the access to the arena.
+`arena_lib.set_sign(sender, <pos, remove>, <mod, arena_name>)` via chat uses `sender`, `mod` and `arena_name`, while the editor `pos` and `remove` (hence the weird subdivision).
+When used via chat, it takes the block the player is pointing at in a 5 blocks radius.
+If the block is a sign, it then creates (or remove if already set) the "arena sign".

 #### 1.2.3 Enabling an arena
 When a sign has been set, it won't work.
 This because an arena must be enabled manually via
 `arena_lib.enable_arena(sender, mod, arena_name)`
 If all the conditions are met, you'll receive a confirmation.
-If not, you'll receive a reason and the arena will remain disabled.
+If not, you'll receive the reason why it didn't through and the arena will remain disabled.
 Conditions are:
 * all spawn points set
 * sign placed